scottvr/gtrsnipe/README.md

 **gtrsnipe** tries to intelligently find the best neck and fingering positions using a note to fretboard mapper and a scoring algorithm that is unavoidably shaped by my *subjective* opinions and skills as a player but it  does its best to avoid *objectively* impossible fingerings.

+The `--nudge` option exists because MIDI track start times can sometimes also be all over the place and is designed to help you make your ascii TAB more visually appealing, though not necessarily accurate in terms of how many "rest" measures there may be before the transcription begins.
+See example usage below.

 ## Installation

 ```